Improving the Health of Rural Texans

 Why Texas Rural Healthcare Matters

-Total number of counties in Texas without a primary care physician
+164 of 174 non-metro counties are in a primary care HPSAs.

-For reliable news coverage on state healthcare issues, we recommend following the Texas Observer, State of Reform, and Texas Tribune.
-TRHA is also associated with the National Rural Health Association.
+For reliable news coverage on state healthcare issues, we recommend following the National Rural Health Association.

 See more information regarding the state of rural healthcare